helixsoftco/vuelix/README.md

 </script>
 ```

+Aditionally, the auth plugin can be inspected in the **Vue's Devtools panel** when having the extension in the browser.
+The plugin's values are displayed when inspecting any component.

 #### The Navigation Guards

 The navigation guards protects pages from non-authenticated users and redirect them to the login page,